allisonanson/HorseRecords/README.md

 # HorseRecords

-Program was made to store horse information.
+Program stores horse information.
-It's written to a .csv file through the main function (the output file is not fed through any other functions yet).
+Horse info written to a .csv file
+(the output file is not fed through any other functions yet).

-The program opens the output file, checks to see if the output file is present, and terminates if it's not there.
-Then the program uses the inputName function to get the name of a horse from the user.
-It writes the new name to the output file and then prints to the screen that the info has been written.
+The program opens the csv file, and terminates if it's not there. program gets horse name from user and writes it to the csv. tells user info placed in to the csv.

+InputName function gets name of horse from user and is stored in a horse object